PromitHal/BRAIN_MRI_Image_Segmentation/README.md

 ## Architecture:

-A basic apporach to build a deep neural network architecture for Semantic Segmentation is to stack Convolutional Neural Networks in the conventional "Sequential" manner which takes input as the image to be segmented and outputs the segmentation map with dimensions same as that of the image(execpt possibly the number of channels in the image).This might be achieved via simply stacking Convolutional Neural Layers with "same padding" to preserve dimensions.This architecure thus gives a direct mapping from input image to the output image via successive transformations of feature mapping.Since, to extract more features,the number of feature channels must be high, it becomes quite difficult  to preserve the
+A basic apporach to build a deep neural network architecture for Image Segmentation is to stack Convolutional Neural Networks in the conventional "Sequential" manner which takes input as the image to be segmented and outputs the segmentation map with dimensions same as that of the image(execpt possibly the number of channels in the image).This might be achieved via simply stacking Convolutional Neural Layers with "same padding" to preserve dimensions.This architecure thus gives a direct mapping from input image to the output image via successive transformations of feature mapping.Since, to extract more features,the number of feature channels must be high, it becomes quite difficult  to preserve the